hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/7.png)

-* *Collection* : Select the Collection you want to query.
 * *Query* : The query you want to execute in JSON form:
   * To find players with displayName "testUser" the following JSON should be used {"displayName" : "testUser"}
 * *Sort* : The JSON representation of the sort for the query: